-A service discovery procedure needs to be discribed on how to discover the location of PKI portal.
+A procedure needs to be described on how to discover the location of PKI portal.
 It shall be possible to enable the terminal to be configured either manually or automatically via one of the following approaches:

-- The address information shall be published via another reliable channel.
-Subscribers shall store all the parameters as part of the establishment of connectivity towards the IP-Connectivity Access Network, if the IP-Connectivity Access Network provides such means. - The address information shall be pushed automatically to the UE over the air when the subscription to bootstrapping service is accepted.
-All the parameters shall be saved into the terminal and used the same manner as above.
+- The address information shall be published via reliable channel.
+Subscribers shall store all the parameters as part of the establishment of IP connectivity.
+The address information needs to be input only once. - The address information shall be pushed automatically to the UE over the air when the subscription to bootstrapping service is accepted.
+All the parameters shall be saved into the terminal and used in the same manner as above.
 The procedure is specified in [15].